dodie/scott/readme.md

 }
 ```

-This produces the following message:
+This produces the following message without Spock:
 ```
 test_1(hu.advancedweb.example.ListTest): expected:<4> but was:<3>
 ```